FAA lifts pause in U.S. flight departures caused by computer outage

 The FAA halted all flight departures from the U.S. shortly after 7 a.m.
 Eastern time, tweeting that it had "ordered airlines to pause all domestic departures until 9 a.m. to allow the agency to validate the integrity of flight and safety information."
 The agency subsequently told CBS News the pause, which didn't affect medical or military flights, had been extended to 9:30 a.m.

 The FAA lifted the departure ban shortly before 9 a.m.
-"Normal air traffic operations are resuming gadually," the agency tweeted.
+"Normal air traffic operations are resuming gradually," the agency tweeted.

 At that time, there were more than 4,000 delays within, into or out of the United States as of 8:50 a.m., according to the flight tracking website FlightAware.